MBA/MPH Joint Degree Program at Dartmouth

 Yes, the program is an intensive two-year program of study including an extra summer term in August and September.
 Students who follow the two-year path graduate in June from both Tuck and The Dartmouth Institute with MBA and MPH degrees.
-Students have the option of completing the program in two and one-third years by extending completion of the MPH program into the early summer to finish their MPH Capstone Project after Tuck graduation – receiving their MPH after completion of the Capstone Project.

-What is the TDI Capstone Project requirement?
+What is the MBA/MPH Leadership Capstone requirement?

-The Capstone Project provides students an opportunity to develop and pursue their own interests in improving health and health care through experiential learning.
+The MBA/MPH Leadership Capstone provides students an opportunity to develop and pursue their own interests in improving health and health care through experiential learning.
 Students complete an academically robust, self-designed project ranging from addressing a leadership or management issue, creating proposals for interventions and research projects, to conducting policy systemic reviews and recommendations.